antononcube/MathematicaForPrediction/MarkdownDocuments/Doomsday-clock-parsing-and-plotting.md

 ![](https://raw.githubusercontent.com/antononcube/MathematicaForPrediction/refs/heads/master/MarkdownDocuments/Diagrams/Doomsday-clock-parsing-and-plotting/Parsing-verification-table-doomsdat.png)

-In order to include the misspelling handling into the grammar we manually the grammar.
+In order to include the misspelling handling into the grammar we manually rewrite the grammar.
 (The grammar is small, so, it is not that hard to do.)

 ```
 pANY = ParsePredicate[StringQ[#] && EditDistance[#, "clock"] > 1 &];